Campsites & Group Campsites

 If the reservation is canceled at any time prior to your scheduled arrival, the camping fee will be refunded less the reservation fee ($8) and a cancellation fee ($10).
 For group and youth camping, the reservation fee ($45) is forfeited.

 CANCELLATIONS made within 24 hours of arrival require you to call the central reservations phone line at 602-506-2930 on weekdays or the park where your reservation is located.
 Failure to contact the park or central reservations directly will result in forfeiture of additional fees.

 GROUP AND YOUTH CAMPING

-For group and youth camping, the park entrance fee is included in the price.
+For group and youth camping, a non-refundable $45 reservation fee is required and each overnight camping unit will be charged the $22.00/night semi-developed camping rate.
+A 50% discount off the per-night costs is available for youth groups (contact park for information).
 Visitors to group and youth sites that are not spending the night must pay the day-use vehicle park entrance fee.
-Park staff will provide a sign-in roster and collect remaining camping fees.
-Group areas include the following sizes:
+Park staff will provide a sign-in roster and collect camping fees upon arrival.

 Please visit the fee page for a complete listing of fees.